What is An Environmental Management System (EMS)?

 Rather than being a collection of ad hoc approaches, the environmental management systems guidelines that it produces serve as a body of environmental management system procedures, essentially providing a consistent means for organizations to prioritize and allocate social & environmental management system resources.

 Environmental management system awareness begins with an environmental management system assessment, including applications for environmental management system.
 It then explores environmental management systems requirements with guidance for use including, but not limited to:

 - How to implement an environmental management system

 - Combined (or integrated) quality and environmental management systems

 - Environmental management system improvement

-In order to help addresses both the immediate and and the long-term impacts of this process, an environmental management system example must start with an overall strategic position and commitment by management.
+In order to help address both the immediate and the long-term impacts of this process, an environmental management system example must start with an overall strategic position and commitment by management.
 To aid individual companies with this process and lower the costs of implementation and ensure acceptance by other organizations such as customers, local and national governments and the public, the International Organization of Standardization, (ISO), which is a worldwide organization that develops many different kinds of standards, has created a series of standards to help implement environmental management systems.

 Read “Who is ISO” for more information…

 ISO 14000 is a body of knowledge that is critical to both the creation and implementation of an Environmental Management System (EMS).